On this page

 - Who can I contact for additional information?

 Water is essential for .
 Being hydrated helps your body function at its best.

 How is drinking water quality managed in Victoria?

 Victoria's drinking water provided by water suppliers is managed under a comprehensive regulatory framework.
 This safe drinking water regulatory framework aims to ensure a consistent, reliable supply of safe, good quality drinking water.

-Victoria's requires all drinking water suppliers to implement, develop and review risk management plans to manage risks to drinking water.
+Victoria's Safe Drinking Water Act 2003 requires all drinking water suppliers to implement, develop and review risk management plans to manage risks to drinking water.
 This includes the treatment and sampling of water.
 These risk management plans are subject to an independent audit at intervals determined by the Department of Health and Human Services (the department).

 The drinking water that is provided by water suppliers meets the objectives of the Australian Drinking Water Guidelines (the Guidelines) and is safe to drink.